 What is the General Data Protection Regulation?

-General Data Protection Regulation (GDPR) is the new legal framework in the EU which will come into force on 25 May 2018.
+General Data Protection Regulation (GDPR) is the new legal framework in the EU which came into force on 25 May 2018.
 There will also be a new Data Protection Act, which is currently going through Parliament.
 This new Act will add to the GDPR and provide new rights to individuals concerning their personal data.
-They are not in force yet so this page is to provide information in advance of the law changing.

 GDPR puts a greater weight of responsibility on individuals and organisations whose work involves the collection of personal data, and requires those businesses and organisations to give individuals greater visibility into, and control over, the data they provide to those businesses and organisations.